PRANK CALLS and the LAW

 accompanied by an automatic tone warning device, sometimes called a “beep tone,” that automatically produces a distinct signal that is repeated at regular intervals during the course of the telephone conversation when the recording device is in use.

-So when it comes to recording inbound calls, even if you live in a strict state like California, a simple announcement (example: "...this call may be monitored or recorded....") at the start of the call constitutes "consent".
-This worked well for me as I was able to legally record customer service calls for my CD's.
+So when it comes to recording inbound calls, even if you live in a strict state like California, a simple announcement (example: "...this call may be monitored or recorded....") at the start of the call constitutes legal consent.
+For most prank calls this is a deal breaker.
+However this worked out alright for me as I was able to legally record customer service calls for my CD's.
 Some businesses routinely announce that they record their calls, so nobody was "tipped off" that a prank was about to occur.
-Later I would approach them to sign talent releases to appear on my CD's, without any worry about having broken any wiretapping laws.
+Later I would approach them to sign talent release forms to appear on my CD's, without any worry about having broken wiretapping laws.

-In all of my years of recording and releasing prank call CD's I never once encountered anyone who ever questioned what state I recorded my calls in.
-This is not to say that there could not be that one-in-a-thousand nutcase person who will go after you tooth and nail if you violate wiretapping law.
-While getting convicted of breaking wiretapping laws might be as rare as getting popped for J-walking, if you somehow manage to get caught and convicted, the penalty could potentially be stiff.
-The only way to be 100% safe is to record your calls legally, to and from 1-party consent states, or with verbal notification (described above).
+It's probably unlikely that anyone would ever question what state you record your calls in.
+After recording 5 albums of calls, never once did anyone ask.
+This is not to say that there could not be that one-in-a-thousand nutcase person who will go after you tooth and nail if you may happen to violate wiretapping law.
+While getting convicted of breaking wiretapping laws might be as rare as getting popped for J-walking, if you somehow manage to get caught and convicted, the penalty could potentially include jail time.
+The only way to be 100% safe is to record your calls legally, to and from 1-party consent states only, or with verbal notification if your state allows this, as does California (as described above).
 Click here to learn more about whether your state is a 1-party or 2-party consent state.
 The preface of phone books also usually has a paragraph that talks about wiretapping laws for that particular state.

 INVASION OF PRIVACY: Using someone's "likeness" for broadcast (on a CD, radio, Internet) requires their permission in ALL states including the "1-Party" consent states

-So while it may be totally legal to record calls without permission in 1-party consent states (like New York) for personal use, if you are releasing an album for the world to hear then you are essentially "broadcasting" someone's "likeness" for more than 1 person to hear, and that requires their permission.
+So while it may be totally legal to record calls without permission in 1-party consent states (like New York) for personal use (never to be heard by anyone but you), if you are releasing an album for the world to hear then you are essentially "broadcasting" someone's "likeness" and that requires their permission.
 In the eyes of the law "broadcasting" means playing the call for anyone besides yourself.
 "Likeness" basically has to do with one's expressions of thought and possibly (if a court were to interpret it as such) the unique way that someone's voice sounds.

 It is strange but true that state law doesn't even have to include mention about using one's "voice" for you to be in danger of being sued for basically using their voice!
-For example the state of New York (which has the most relaxed laws in the US) does NOT specifically say that it's illegal to record someone's "voice" without their permission, BUT strangely there is NO mention of "likeness" in their written law.
+For example I was told by an attorney (in the late 1990's) that the state of New York (which has the most relaxed laws in the US) does NOT specifically say that it's illegal to record someone's "voice" without their permission, BUT strangely there is NO mention of "likeness" in their written law.
 This opens up a whole new can of worms for lawyers, and is a legal pitfall for prank callers in New York who think they can get away with "broadcasting" calls without permission.
 This means that you can be sued for INVASION OF PRIVACY when you "broadcast" a call on CD, even though you recorded within New York (a one-party consent state)!.
 The rest of the 49 states only get tougher.
 An invasion of privacy suit over unauthorized use of likeness (on a hot selling CD release) could potentially be for a LOT of money.
-Therefore you need to get people to sign release forms if you have big plans for a CD release.
+Therefore you need to get people to sign release forms if you have plans to publish the call such as on an album.
 Although verbal permissions may hold up in some unique situations, don't rely on a verbal permissions.
 Always get it in writing.

-COPYRIGHTS: A prank call is a "joint work" that requires you to get written transfer of the other 1/2 of the ownership
+COPYRIGHT CONCERNS: A recorded prank call is considered a "joint work" that requires you to preferably get written transfer from the other party who owns half of the work, or to at least account for and pay them royalties

 How big are your plans?

-The bigger the buzz the greater the likelihood a getting sued if you didn't do everything the legal way.
-If you release a call that only a few die hard fans of prank calls hear then what is the likelihood of the call "victim" finding out about the calls, much less taking legal action if they were to find out.
+Lawyers will tell you that the bigger the "buzz" you get from your album release or other broadcast, the greater the likelihood of getting sued if you didn't do everything the legal way.
+If you release a call that only a few die hard fans of prank calls hear, then what is the likelihood of the call "victim" finding out about the calls, much less taking legal action if they were to find out?
+Perhaps unlikely.
 But consider that things like YouTube videos can go viral.
-Even if you pull a video down then someone else might repost it.
-Eventually the "victim" might find out, if nothing else through friends or relatives.
-If you've been selling a lot of albums then that tends to become more of a magnet for lawsuits.
+Even if you pull a video down then someone else might repost it on Pirate Bay and elsewhere.
+Then you can't stop it.
+Eventually the "victim" might find out, perhaps through friends or young relatives.
+Lawyers will tell you that if you've been selling a lot of albums then that tends to make you more of a magnet for lawsuits.

 Do you have money to sue for?
-If so then I would really think twice before releasing something on the Internet.
-If not then your poverty will hopefully discourage any lawsuit.
+If so then I would really think twice before releasing something on the Internet!
+If not then your poverty will hopefully discourage any civil lawsuit.
 It costs about $10,000 just to file a lawsuit.
 Even if they won, in America 79 percent of all plaintiff's who win monetary judgments in court never collect.
 And it costs plaintiffs about $400 each time they do a nation wide search for bank accounts to collect from.
+Furthermore bankruptcy may absolve some types of debt.

 Bleep out identifiers!